How do you feel about using technology to help manage health? Take our survey here.

 Merkel Cell Carcinoma Treatment

-Merkel cell carcinoma (MCC) is a rare and aggressive type of skin cancer that develops from Merkel cells, a type of cell in the skin that helps to sense touch.
-MCC is most common in people over 50 and more common in people with fair skin and exposure to a lot of sun.1
+Merkel cell carcinoma (MCC) is a rare and aggressive type of skin cancer that develops from Merkel cells, a type of cell in the skin that is thought to help sense touch.
+MCC is most common in people over 50 and is more common in people with fair skin and exposure to a lot of sun.1

 How is Merkel cell carcinoma treated?